Quick Summary:

 5. Azure Kubernetes Service:

-A managed Kubernetes service that simplifies the deployment and management of container instances.
+A straightforward Kubernetes service that simplifies container deployment and management.
 It enables quick building and launching of containerized applications.

 6. Azure Container Instances (ACI):